ISI FLORENCE IS SCHEDULED TO REOPEN FOR THE 2021 SUMMER SESSION

 - Restricted entry for those with symptoms attributable to Covid-19.

-For those entering the Institutes that are not part of the ISI community (visitors, repairmen etc.) the Institute will maintain a log of their visit including date, time, areas entered and purpose of visit for contact tracing.
+For those entering the Institute that are not part of the ISI community (visitors, repairmen etc.) the Institute will maintain a log of their visit including date, time, areas entered and purpose of visit for contact tracing.
 The Institutes will seek to schedule such visits after hours when students are not present.

 Regulations and Guidelines Inside the Institute